BeissingerLab/BeissingerLab.github.io/Detox.md

 ### April 2017

+#### April 13
+[Porto et al.](http://www.genetics.org/content/204/4/1601) Evolution of the Genotype-to-Phenotype Map and the Cost of Pleiotropy in Mammals

 #### April 6
 [Porto et al.](http://www.genetics.org/content/204/4/1601) Evolution of the Genotype-to-Phenotype Map and the Cost of Pleiotropy in Mammals